graphql-compose/graphql-compose/docs/basics/generating-schema.md

 ## Multiple Schemas

-In some complex scenarios you may need to have several GraphQL Schemas in one app. `Graphql-compose` by default exports following classes/instances for single schema mode:
+In some complex scenarios we may need several GraphQL Schemas within a single app. `graphql-compose` by default exports the following classes/instances for single schema mode:

 ```js
 import { schemaComposer } from 'graphql-compose';
 ```

-But for multi-schema mode you need to import class `SchemaComposer` (starts from upper-case letter `S`) and create instances from it:
+The equivalent class for multi-schema mode is called `SchemaComposer` (with a capital `S`).
+Unlike with single-schema where we have a static class, `SchemaComposer` has a constructor and allows creating multiple instances:

 ```js
 import { SchemaComposer } from 'graphql-compose';